chrishoina/ordsRecipes/weblogic/14.1.12/remote-console/deploying-ords-on-a-weblogic-admin-server-in-development-mode.md

     - **ORDS_CONFIG:** `/usr/local/etc/ords/config`
     - **ORDS /bin:** `/usr/local/bin/ords/bin`
 - The ORDS `/bin` has been added to your `$PATH`
-- The ORDS configuration directry has been set to the `ORDS_CONFIG` environment variable
+- The ORDS configuration directory has been set to the `ORDS_CONFIG` environment variable
-- A single REST-enabled, `ORDSDEMO` user has previously been created
+- A single REST-enabled, `ORDSDEMO` user has been *previously* created

 ### WebLogic